 Preparing Your Building’s Water System Before Reopening

-Businesses and commercial offices reopening after a lengthy period away should flush their water systems to eliminate any buildup of stagnant water left sitting in pipes and plumbing.
-Stagnant water can affect your water quality, and cause bacteria-related illnesses, so it is important to properly flush your water system before reopening to ensure you have high-quality, fresh water for your business.
+Businesses, schools and commercial offices reopening after a lengthy period away should flush their water systems to eliminate any buildup sitting in pipes and plumbing that have not been used for a while.
+Stagnant water can affect your water quality and cause illness, so it is important to properly flush your water system before reopening to ensure you have high-quality, fresh water.

 Flushing Your System